 HVAC Safety Tools

 As with any line of work, safety comes first.
-No work is more important than your life.
+In fact, no work is more important than your life.
 HVAC technicians deal with electricity and heavy-duty tasks which often run the risk of injury.
 Minimize the chance of accidents by gearing yourself up with these tools.

-Work Gloves: These are specifically designed with HVAC technicians in mind and are strengthened with protective clothing, insulation, wet/dry grip, etc.
+Work Gloves: The designers of this glove had HVAC technicians in mind and use protective cloth, insulation, wet/dry grip, etc.

 Durable Shoes: Wear durable, steel-toed work boots for all the climbing and carrying heavy equipment your feet have to endure.